tbrowne5/crisprHAL/README.md

-# 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs:
+# 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs: TO DO -- Update this section with new file that allows for multiline fasta (process_fasta.py; doesn't accept multiple sequences anymore though)

 This will take an input nucleotide fasta file and identify potential sgRNA sequences for evaluation.
 The output will be a .csv file containing the predicted guides.
 This can be used as input for the prediction step.